 I am aware of three recordings that exist of the complete Fauré homages incorporating Schmitt’s Scherzo — performed by pianists Margaret Fingerhut (on Chandos), Oksana Lutsyshyn (Albany) and Vladimir Valjarević (Labor Records).

-A number of years following Fauré’s death, Schmitt completed an orchestral composition in memory of his mentor, the diptyque In Memoriam, Opus 72 in which the 1922 Scherzo, now orchestrated, formed the second portion.
+Ten years following Fauré’s death, at his country retreat in Artiguemy high in the Pyrenees Mountains, Schmitt completed an orchestral composition in memory of his mentor — the diptyque In Memoriam, Opus 72 in which the 1922 Scherzo, now orchestrated, formed the second portion.

 The new piece received its first performance in November 1935 under the direction of Paul Paray, the conductor who would lead more premiere performances of Schmitt’s orchestral compositions than any other director.

 The first part of In Memoriam, titled Cippus Feralis, has been described by the British pianist and music educator Lionel Salter as “a long, often-beautiful threnody evoking an austere antique atmosphere.”
-The music begins quietly but gradually becomes more agitated, rising to a powerful climax before subsiding again, ending with an air of resignation.
+The music begins quietly but gradually becomes more agitated, rising to several powerful climaxes before subsiding again, ending with an air of resignation.

 Janus-like, the orchestrated Scherzo couldn’t be more different in mood.
 To quote the French historian and musicologist Michel Fleury: